AXRoux/The-Listeners-Writeup/README.md

 ## Analyzing Architecture

-The French Riviera spans a massive coastline and checking every general location would take too much so to shorten the amount of time it would take in identifying a precise area of where the meeting is going to take place I began cross-referencing the architecture styles of the most famous areas of the French Riviera.
+The French Riviera spans a massive coastline, and checking every general location would take too much time, so to shorten the amount of time it would take to identify a precise area of where the meeting is going to take place, I began cross-referencing the architectural styles of the most famous regions of the French Riviera.

 ### French Art Nouveau architecture - Cannes, France
 ![image](https://user-images.githubusercontent.com/103153079/187554353-17ddd788-7c19-4d51-8b3c-1a896e4329ee.png)

-A majority of the architecture within the city of Cannes has an art nouveau style which is an art movement that emerged in France in the late 19th century.
-The style is characterized by its use of curved lines and organic forms, as well as its focus on nature and the natural world.
+Most of the architecture within the city of Cannes has an art nouveau style, an art movement that emerged in France in the late 19th century.
+The class is characterized by its use of curved lines and organic forms and its focus on nature and the natural world.
 The architecture of villas in the photo of the meeting place is more opulent and luxurious than their Cannes counterparts.

 ## Traditional Provençal architecture - Saint Tropez, France
 ![image](https://user-images.githubusercontent.com/103153079/187556414-3ecf691e-99f3-4f74-8381-382045ef75f8.png)